akela-lang/akela/README.md

 they will be useful as a comparison to the C versions.

 The Akela-LLVM subproject depends on [LLVM](https://llvm.org/).

-The Cobble (regex), JSON, and Centipede subprojects depend on the [ICU library](https://icu.unicode.org/) which can be installed on most OSs.

 When testing code coverage, [gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html) should be installed.